Nước Chấm (Vietnamese Fish Sauce Dip)

 - Grilled meats, roasted veggies, noodle salads… basically, anything.

-Store it in an airtight container or jar in the fridge and it’ll keep for up to 1 week.
-The garlic and chili flavors get even better over time.
-Give it a quick stir before using.
+Store this in an airtight container in the fridge for up to 1 week.

 RECIPE